-Most students study three A Levels and an EPQ (Extended Professional Qualification).
+Most students study three A Levels and an EPQ (Extended Project Qualification).

 We want students to be as busy outside of the classroom as they are inside the classroom.
 Our aim is to encourage - and delight in - genuine intellectual curiosity.
 Alongside supporting students to stretch themselves academically, we encourage them to pursue the exciting array of opportunities for enrichment and discovery available.
 This could be by undertaking an EPQ, participating in the Thinking Big Lecture series, Café Scientifique, entering competitions or attending one of the many academic clubs and societies, such as STEM Society and REthink.
 Students are encouraged to go further geographically too!
 The peace and quiet of Woldingham make it an ideal place for study but in the Sixth Form students are preparing for life after school.
 Taking advantage of London on the doorstep, there is a plethora of opportunities to pursue academic and cultural enrichment, by attending university lectures, going to the theatre and visiting world-class museums and exhibitions.

 Being a student at Woldingham is a privilege.
 Woldingham students learn and grow in a safe and supported environment in a beautiful location with excellent facilities.
 It’s something we wish for all young people around the world.

 One of our core values is commitment to community.
 Students throughout the school, and particularly Sixth Form students, are expected to have an awareness of – and empathy for – the needs of others, especially those less fortunate than themselves, whether that be within the school, locally, or in the global community.